 - people working outdoors who are exposed to excessive amounts of heat – welders, landscapers, construction workers, and mechanics

-- older adults – are prone because they already have lower fluid content in the body, underlying medical conditions, or even decreased thirst
+- older adults – they are prone because they already have lower fluid content in the body, underlying medical conditions, or even decreased thirst

 - people with chronic conditions – chronic conditions such as diabetes are prone to dehydration because of diabetic thirst and excessive urination